BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Logout: `logout`

 To complete this objective the player simply needs to leave the server.
-Keep in mind that running `folder` event here will make it run in "persistent" mode, since the player is offline on the next tick.
+Keep in mind that running a `folder` event here will make it run in "persistent" mode, since the player is offline on the next tick.

 !!! example
     ```YAML